 Brazil requested that TTB initiate regulatory action to recognize Cachaça as a typically and exclusively Brazilian beverage.

 In addition, following discussions between officials of Brazil and the Office of the United States Trade Representative (USTR), and after consultations between USTR, and TTB, the United States Trade Representative and Brazil’s Minister of Development, Industry, and Foreign Trade signed an agreement on April 9, 2012, setting out a procedure that could lead each party to recognize certain distinctive distilled spirits produced in the other party’s territory, including Cachaça.

-Now, the above isn’t to say that it would necessarily take another country twelve years as well to get a SOI.
-Rather, it does show that the U.S. process can work, albeit very slowly.
+Now, the above isn’t to say that it would necessarily take another country twelve years to get a SOI.
+Rather, it does show that the U.S. process can work, albeit slowly.

 In short, if a country desires a U.S. standard of identity for their rum, it would behoove them to start the process now.

 As an interesting side note, there is currently a proposal underway to modernize the TTB’s alcoholic beverage regulations: Notice No. 176: Modernization of the Labeling and Advertising Regulations for Wine, Distilled Spirits, and Malt Beverages.
 Public commentary on this proposal closed in June 2019.
 One proposal made via public comment was the establishment of “Straight Rum” as an SOI.
 While undoubtedly a step forward for rum, it does not address the issue of per-country rum SOIs.

 Getting the Process Under Way